resilient-tech/razorpayx-integration/docs/payout/3_make_payout.md

 - If a **Party Bank Account** is selected, the payout will be made via **NEFT** by default.
 Otherwise, it will be made via **Link**.

 https://github.com/user-attachments/assets/5cf6cb2d-3e06-4042-8295-68caae710050

+**Note:** A maximum of 500 Payment Entries are supported for bulk payouts.